 1.08 = gross-up for avoided T&D losses

 There are several notable properties of Shaping Option A as summarized in equations (4) and (5).
-First, because the basis for assessing the ACP of an EER in all hours is the reported on-peak savings of each Energy Efficiency measure comprising EER, this approach has the favorable property of avoiding the retrieval of additional data associated with each Energy Efficiency measure (e.g., total kWh savings and coincidence factors), and the need to conduct any additional analysis to assess off-peak EER performance.
+First, because the basis for assessing the ACP of an EER in all hours is the reported on-peak savings of each Energy Efficiency measure comprising EER, this approach avoids the retrieval of additional data associated with each Energy Efficiency measure (e.g., total time-dependent kWh savings and coincidence factors), and the need to conduct any additional analysis to assess off-peak EER performance.

-Second, equations (4) and (5) assess the ACP of an EER in all hours, not just off-peak hours, based on the principle that EER performance is a function of load levels.
+Second, equations (4) and (5) assess the ACP of an EER in all hours, not just off-peak hours, based on the principle that EER performance is generally a function of load levels.
 The reported on-peak performance of an EER participating as an On-Peak Demand Resource is its average hourly demand reduction during Demand Resource On-Peak Hours – which implies that the actual demand reduction in any specific on-peak hour will be higher or lower than the average hourly demand reduction.
-Since EER performance is a function of load levels, the hourly on-peak performance of an EER should vary based on actual hourly on-peak period loads relative to average hourly on-peak period loads.
+Since EER performance is generally a function of load levels, the hourly on-peak performance of an EER should vary based on actual hourly on-peak period loads relative to average hourly on-peak period loads.
 Accordingly, equation (4) calibrates the ACP of EERs participating as an On-Peak Demand Resource to recent historical average hourly on-peak system loads during the relevant season.
 For EERs participating as a Seasonal Peak Demand Resource, equation (5) calibrates the ACP to the definition of Demand Resource Seasonal Peak Hours – i.e., 90 percent of the net 50/50 peak load forecast for relevant season.
-Since the performance of an EER is a function of load levels, EER performance would be lower than its reported on-peak performance level when system loads lower than the relevant calibration points, and higher when system loads are higher than the relevant calibration points.
+Since the performance of an EER is generally a function of load levels, EER performance would be lower than its reported on-peak performance level when system loads lower than the relevant calibration points, and higher when system loads are higher than the relevant calibration points.
+Others were concerned that the general relationship between EER performance and load levels may be quite different in the off-peak versus on-peak periods.

-This approach results in another favorable property – it avoids any inexplicable discontinuities in the ACP of an EER at the border between on-peak and off-peak hours.
+This approach also avoids any inexplicable discontinuities in the ACP of an EER at the border between on-peak and off-peak hours.
 For example, take a CSC occurring during the intervals 4:55 to 5:00 p.m. and 5:00 to 5:05 p.m., where system load in the second interval is lower than the first (prior) interval, but system loads in both intervals are significantly higher than average on-peak period loads.
 If the ACP of EERs for the on-peak period were based only on the reported on-peak savings values – i.e., Perfee, On-Peak or Seasonal Peak – and equations (4) and (5) were used to assess the ACP of EERs for the off-peak period only, the ACP of EERs would be lower during the first interval, and higher during the second interval even though system load during the second interval was lower.
 By applying equations (4) and (5) to all hours, these inexplicable discontinuities in EER performance between on- and off-peak periods are avoided.